Frederick L. Small: Crime

-Aftermath of the crime
+Aftermath

 Small went on trial at the newly built Carroll County Court House.
 At the time, the trial was very sensational.
 Many reporters from Boston covered the trial and there were quite a few spectators.
-On Jan.
-8, 1917, a jury found Frederick Small guilty of murder.
+On January 8, 1917, a jury found Frederick Small guilty of murder.

 The State of New Hampshire executed Small by hanging on January 15, 1918.
 Small was the second of only three people executed by the state of New Hampshire in the 20th century.
 The other two were Oscar Comery in 1916 and Howard Long in 1939.

-Mrs. Small is currently buried in the Grant Hill Cemetery in Center Ossipee.
-Through the efforts of the Ossipee Historical Society and citizens of Ossipee, Florence Small was given a proper ceremony on the 91st anniversary of her death, and her site is now identified with a marker.